Thursday, May 10. 2012

 Unfortunately, though, given the inconsistencies of how policies are illustrated by various insurance companies, and the fact that pricing for policies changes over time (so an old policy may have different pricing than the ones currently being offered), the Veralytic analytical tools must be done on a policy-by-policy basis, using the actual illustrations and/or in-force ledgers provided by the insurance company.
 As a result, unlike researching mutual funds in Morningstar - where a particular fund can simply be looked up and evaluated for its metrics - you can only get a report on a policy from Veralytic by submitting the policy illustration to them and letting them put it through their system to "x-ray" what's going on inside (which is also how they've built up their database of industry information over time).

-The New Baseline For Planner Due Diligence?
+The New Baseline For Life Insurance Due Diligence?

 Historically, planners reviewing a client's life insurance policy had few options to rely upon.
 The insurer's financial ratings could be assessed to determine whether the company itself was at risk for not being able to pay on its obligations.
 The health of the policy could be assessed by requesting an illustration of the proposed policy or an in-force ledger for an existing one, but it was almost impossible for the planner to tell from the projection alone whether the policy's projections were competitive against a peer-group, or even realistic at all.
 Was the company projecting using current cost-of-insurance charges that were likely to be sustained, or ones that were almost certain to rise in the future and cause the policy to underperform the projection?
 Were the policy's underlying costs even competitive in the first place?
 With permanent policies in particular, where there are so many moving parts, it is so difficult to make an apples-to-apples comparison between to policies to assess which was cheaper in the first place, that FINRA actually has rules that “strictly prohibit” such comparisons involving variable universal life policies (under FINRA Rule 2210) and the Society of Actuaries - the chief actuarial body of the life insurance industry - has similarly published guidance (1991-92 SOA Final Report of the Task Force for Research on Life Insurance Sales Illustrations) indicating somewhat shockingly that illustrations "used to compare one policy to another are an improper use of the policy illustration!"